woctezuma/geforce-leak/README.md

 ## Results

-Disclaimer: the results are purged from any entry about Ubisoft, to avoid [any possible DMCA issue][pcgamer-article-dmca].
+Disclaimer: the results are purged of any entry about Ubisoft, to avoid [any possible DMCA issue][pcgamer-article-dmca].

 Here is a list of games which have an id on [the Epic Games Store][epic-store]:
 - [the whole list][gist-epic]